nayere6342/sep11-freedom-project/tool/learning-log.md

 ```

-Before I get into the explaination, like I said earlier, this code is not the most complated thing on this list so I want to keep it nice and simple.
-So that it is easier on the eyes when looking about the log.
+Before I get into the explanation, like I said earlier, this code is not the most complicated thing on this list so I want to keep it nice and simple.
+So that it is easier on the eyes when looking at the log.
 This is because I want to not have to over explain the code over and over again.
-Now onto the code, the first thing in the code that happenes is the
+Now onto the code, the first thing in the code that happened is the loading of all the background data of the game.
+Like the player's model as well as the backdrop of the map.
+Like I said this is pretty simple just by looking at it.
+If you know that `loadSprite` is just for loading models into the map.
+Here is the preview for that;

 **Loading Data + Sprite Location:**